imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 One of the factors that contribute to the challenge which gas cost estimation presents is the inherent multitude of environments involved.

 By environments in this context we mean:
-- different implementations of the Ethereum node (and EVM/Ewasm in consequence), done in different programming languages and with different mindsets
+- different implementations of the Ethereum node, done in different programming languages and with different mindsets
 - different hardware on which this software is ran; this is exacerbated by the requirement for the software to run reliably on both server-grade hardware and consumer-grade desktops alike
 - different operating systems